The Pros And Cons Of Package Tours: What Solo Travelers Should Know

 The vehicle and flexibility made it possible for us to travel on rough tracks across desert areas and into the interior, where we met modern-day nomads who live in caves rather than tents.
 The language issue was taken care of by our guide and I felt perfectly safe spending the night in several desert camps.

 This type of private or customized travel isn’t reserved for the wealthy, by the way, particularly in countries a little further off the tourist path.
 It does offer a level of freedom and flexibility I wouldn’t have found in a traditional group tour.
-In most countries, I was able to hire my private tour for around US$100-150 per day.
+In most countries, I was able to hire my private tour for around US$100-150 per day, everything included.

 Moroccan organized tours - goats in an argan tree